ranfysvalle02/mdb-gnome/README.md

 ## Magic #3: The Hybrid Runtime (In-Process vs. Isolated)

 g.nome is built on a hybrid model that gives you the right tool for any job.

+> Important: Experiments currently require Ray.
+There is no local in‑process fallback; ensure a Ray runtime is available and reachable at startup.

 ### 1. The "In-Process" Experiment (The Simple Way)